Edward Jones (missionary): Early life

+During his time at Amherst, Jones was involved in the first African-American newspaper, Freedom's Journal, with John Brown Russwurm and Samuel Cornish.

 Immigration to Liberia

+After his time at Amherst, Jones planned to go to Liberia as a doctor; however, a reference from a faculty member ended that plan.

+In February 1829, he joined the Andover Theological Seminary and the African Mission School in Hartford which was run by the Episcopal Church; eighteen months later he was ordained as a priest.

 Jones immigrated to Liberia but did not stay long before immigrating to the colony of Freetown, Sierra Leone.

 Life in Sierra Leone

 It is in Sierra Leone that Jones is most remembered as a great leader and one of the patriarchs of a prominent Krio family.

-Jones was a superintendent of the liberated African village of Kent, Sierra Leone and it was there he met one of the Nova Scotian settlers, Hannah Nylander, and married her.
-Jones had married into another prominent family; his wife was of half Nova Scotian (Black Loyalist descent, making her ultimately of Black American descent) and half German through her missionary father, Gustav Nylander.
-In all Jones married three times and buried all of his wives in Sierra Leone.
+Jones was a superintendent of the liberated African village of Kent in Sierra Leone, and it was there he met one of the Nova Scotian settlers, Hannah Nylander, and married her.
+Jones had married into another prominent family; his wife was of half Nova Scotian (Black Loyalist descent, making her ultimately of Black American descent) and half German through her missionary father, Gustav Nyländer.
+In all, Jones married three times and buried all of his wives in Sierra Leone.
 Jones also fathered six children, only one whom lived to adulthood.

 Jones was also the first principal of the newly established Fourah Bay College in Fourah Bay, Sierra Leone (a suburb of Freetown).
 It was there that the only known portrait of Edward Jones was hung on the wall.
 Jones died in England in 1865.